B1nus/lang/README.md

 - ; and {} is allowed but not necessary.
 Alternatively just use parenthesis
 - user defined names can be in any utf-8 characters (except for the ones used in the syntax ofc) (international. japanese, chinese, korean, swedish etc...)
 - This means capitalization is not viable for differentiating types from values. hmmmm... problematic ...  needs more pondering.
+- (questionable) Functions defined through pattern matching (like in haskell)